hsd-inflab/hhbk-user-management/Course 1 - User Management System/README.md

    1. at first in a procedual manner (with static methods within one class)
    2. using an object-oriented approach

-7. Upload both of your solutions two your assigned repository on github.
+7. Upload both of your solutions to your assigned repository on github.

     The full documentation for String Class (in Java) can be found [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html)